cortylal/Dataiku_US_census_analysis/README.md

 The “simplest” possible model that would always predict that an input is saving less than $50k per year (as it is the dominant class) would have had an accuracy of 93,8% on this test set (There are only 6186 entities which save more than $50k a year, out of 99762 total records).

-Comparing the two, I can be satisfied with the result of my solution.
+Comparing the two, I can be satisfied with the result of my solution, which performs a little better.

-Comparing the two, I am disappointed with the result of my solution, although it will perform better on the long run as it is “smarter”.

 ## Conclusion